ThisIsKer/rock-paper-scissors/README.md

 ## How to run?
+Running this project is pretty simple: just open it as a Maven project inside your IDE (like IntelliJ) and run the "main" method inside the "Game Runner" file.

-Running this project is pretty simple: just navigate to the previously mentioned "java" folder, open a terminal window and type the command
+Or, if you're a stud, just navigate to the previously mentioned "java" folder, open a terminal window and type the command

 ```bash
 javac GameRunner.java
 ```
-This will compile the .java files and produce the .class files necessary for the next step:
+to compile the .java files and produce the .class files necessary for the next step, which is:

 ```bash
 java GameRunner